-The first practical elements of this policy came in May 1947, with aid packages for Greece ($400 million) and Turkey ($100 million).
-Yet much more was to come in June, with the promulgation of the European Recovery Program (ERP).
-It became better known as the ‘Marshall Plan’ after its chief promoter, Secretary of State George Marshall.
-Members of the government viewed the economic reconstruction of Europe as a matter of great urgency, for two reasons.
-First, economic instability would generate political instability and probably give rise to communist revolutions.
-Secondly, US trade depended on a productive and prosperous Europe.
+The first practical elements of this policy came in May 1947, with the approval of aid packages for Greece ($400 million) and Turkey ($100 million).
+Much more was to come in June with the promulgation of the European Recovery Program (ERP).
+It became known as the ‘Marshall Plan’ after its chief promoter, Secretary of State George Marshall.
+Members of the US government viewed the economic reconstruction of Europe as a matter of great urgency.
+There were two reasons for this.
+Firstly, economic instability would generate political instability and may lead to communist revolutions.
+Secondly, the future of US trade was dependent on a productive and prosperous Europe.

-Aside from the demoralizing effect on the world at large and the possibilities of disturbances arising as a result of the desperation of the [European] people concerned, the consequences to the economy of the United States should be apparent to all.
+“Aside from the demoralising effect on the world at large and the possibilities of disturbances arising as a result of the desperation of the [European] people concerned, the consequences to the economy of the United States should be apparent to all.
 It is logical that the United States should do whatever it is able to do to assist in the return of normal economic health to the world, without which there can be no political stability and no assured peace.
 Our policy is not directed against any country, but against hunger, poverty, desperation and chaos.
 Any government that is willing to assist in recovery will find full co-operation on the part of the United States of America.
-Its purpose should be the revival of a working economy in the world so as to permit the emergence of political and social conditions in which free institutions can exist.
+Its purpose should be the revival of a working economy in the world so as to permit the emergence of political and social conditions in which free institutions can exist.”

 Charles Kindleberger, historian

 Profit for American companies.
 Most of the resources and goods purchased with Marshall Plan funds came from the United States itself.
 This had obvious benefits for American exporters and domestic industries.
 Marshall Plan spending allowed the US to recover from a short-term economic slump in 1946-7 and enter a period of economic boom.
 American corporations built networks and established trade links in Europe that continued well after the ERP had run its course.